ryanpeterson08/club-manager/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Setup/Installation Requirements
+* Download or clone git repo at https://github.com/ryanpeterson08/club-manager
+* Run npm install
+* Run bower install
+* Create a Firebase Account/Database
+* Grab your api key provided to you by firebase and place it in a file called src/app/api-keys.ts
+* Run ng serve to start up the application

 ## Deploying to GitHub Pages

 Run `ng github-pages:deploy` to deploy to GitHub Pages.

+## Support and contact details

+Email: ryanpeterson08@gmail.com

+## Technologies Used

+* HTML/CSS
+* Javascript
+* Bootstrap
+* Angular 2
+* npm, bower

+### License

+Copyright (c) 2017 Ryan Peterson

 ## Further help